-What in the world is headroom?
+What in the world is headroom in audio?
 Why should we care?
 Even if we did care, how the heck do we use it?

 Let’s get this underway.
 The goal here is to keep this discussion as simple as possible.
 I will reference the more technical aspects for those who want to go down that rabbit hole, but it’s not necessary even for professionals.
 So let’s keep it casual.

 What is Headroom in Audio?

 This term comes from the engineers who designed analog and digital audio systems.
 It was then used in a similar manner by studio professionals to refer to a conceptually similar aspect of recording but slightly different.
 Let’s get a little backstory in that will make things more clear.

 Dynamic Range = Distortion Ceiling – Noise Floor

 So we were talking about a noise floor and a distortion ceiling.
 If you record too quietly you’ll have to normalize the audio to reach a standard volume level when you release your song.